pkgw/dasch-science-lambda/README.md

 [AWS Lambdas]: https://aws.amazon.com/lambda/
 [Rust]: https://rust-lang.org/

 The code is built with a standard Rust `cargo build` command.
-This creates three nearly-identical executables, `dasch-science-lambda-oneshot`, `dasch-science-lambda-bare` and `dasch-science-lambda-proxyevent`.
-The first two are useful for local testing.
-The third supports the [AWS API Gateway proxy event][proxy] protocol, which is what is used in the deployed DASCH systems.
+This creates two nearly-identical executables, `dasch-science-lambda-oneshot` and `dasch-science-lambda-proxyevent`.
+The first is useful for local testing.
+The second supports the [AWS API Gateway proxy event][proxy] protocol, which is what is used in the deployed DASCH systems.

 [proxy]: https://docs.aws.amazon.com/apigateway/latest/developerguide/set-up-lambda-proxy-integrations.html